JohnsonLJS/381project-group25/README.md

 # Some Information
-This is the project assignment for the Server-side Technologies And Cloud Computing ( COMP S381F and )
+This is the project assignment for the Server-side Technologies And Cloud Computing ( COMP S381F ) and Bachelor of Science with Honours in Cyber and Computer Security ( JS9719 )

 Using HTML, CSS, JAVA